chris-allones/chrisllones-blogdown/content/authors/admin/_index.md

 title: Christopher Llones
 ---

-I am a PhD student at the Faculty of Agricultural Technology in KMITL.
+Currently, I am a Ph.D. student at the Faculty of Agricultural Technology in KMITL.
 My research interests include agricultural development and economics.
-I love doing doing data visualization and learning statistical programming using R.
+Also, I love doing data visualization and learning statistical programming using R.

-I worked as a research assistant in the Visayas State University for two years.
+I worked as a research assistant at the Visayas State University for two years.
 Afterward, I was employed as an instructor at the Department of Business and Management.
-My teaching experiences includes managerial economics, financial management for agrobusiness enterprises, and production economics.
+My teaching experiences include managerial economics, financial management for the agro-based enterprise, and production economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.